line/centraldogma/site/src/sphinx/setup-configuration.rst

 -  ``commitRetention``

   - the configuration for retaining commits in a repository.
-The repository retains at least the number of ``minRetentionCommits`` when more than ``minRetentionCommits`` are made.
-The repository also retains commits at least ``minRetentionDays``.
-If both conditions are not satisfied, the commits are not removed.
+Commits are retained for at least ``minRetentionDays``.
+If the number of commits is less than ``minRetentionCommits``, commits are not removed even after ``minRetentionDays`` have passed.
-    For example, when ``minRetentionCommits`` is set to 2000 and ``minRetentionDays`` is set to 14, the commits that are created more than 2000 will be removed after 14 days have passed.
-    If ``minRetentionCommits`` is set to 2000 and ``minRetentionDays`` is set to 0, the commits that are created more than 2000 will be removed no matter how young the commits are.
-    Set both 0 to retain all commits.

   - ``minRetentionCommits`` (integer)

      - a minimum number of commits that a repository should retain.
-The number should be greater than or equal to 1000.
-Specify 0 to disable it.
+The number should be greater than or equal to 5000.
+Specify ``0`` to retain all commits.

   - ``minRetentionDays`` (integer)

      - a minimum number of days of a commit that a repository should retain.
-Specify 0 to disable it.

   - ``schedule`` (string)